K - 2

 - Potassium protects our plants!

 - Nitrogen is present in all living things including the human body and plants.

 - Phosphorus is used to make matches.
-In Greek, the word means, "bearer of light."
+In Greek, the word means "bearer of light."

 Background - Agricultural Connections

-This lesson is part of the Fun with the Plant Nutrient Team series which were written to help children better understand what the soil needs to be healthy in order to provide us with healthy foods.
+This lesson is part of the Fun with the Plant Nutrient Team series which was written to help children better understand what the soil needs to be healthy in order to provide us with healthy foods.
 The lessons encourage students to think for themselves, ask questions, and learn problem-solving skills while learning the specific content needed to better understand the world in which they live.
 The lessons include:

 - People and Plants Need Nutrients

 Plants depend on the soil for the nutrients they need to grow and be healthy.
 If the soil does not contain the right amount of nutrients, the farmer or gardener will need to add one or more nutrients to the soil.
 Plants obtain three of these essential nutrients—carbon, hydrogen, and oxygen—from the atmosphere and water.
 Nitrogen, phosphorus, and potassium are classified as primary macronutrients because plants consume large amounts of these nutrients and therefore, they may be lacking in the soil.
 Secondary macronutrients include calcium, magnesium, and sulfur and are often present in the soil in amounts that are sufficient for plant growth.